josephhklier/LATIN102/quiz03.md

 1. The Hydra killed passers by with a great blowing of his poisonous breath. afflatu magno
-2. The Hydra killed passers by with a greater blowing of his poisonous breath. afflatum maium
+2. The Hydra killed passers by with a greater blowing of his poisonous breath. afflatu maium
-3. The Hydra killed passers by with the greatest blowing of his poisonous breath. afflatum maximum
+3. The Hydra killed passers by with the greatest blowing of his poisonous breath. afflatu maximum
-4. The victims died in great torment. cruciatum magnum
+4. The victims died in great torment. magno cruciatu
-5. The victims died in greater torment. cruciatum maium
+5. The victims died in greater torment. cruciatu maiore
-6. The victims died in the greatest torment. cruciatum maximum
+6. The victims died in the greatest torment. cruciatu maximo
-7. Hercules cleaned a great part of the stables. partem magnum
+7. Hercules cleaned a great part of the stables. partem magnam
-8. Hercules cleaned a greater part of the stables. apartem maium
+8. Hercules cleaned a greater part of the stables. partem maiorem
-9. Hercules cleaned the greatest part of the stables. partem maximum
+9. Hercules cleaned the greatest part of the stables. partem maximam

 ❓❓